Home » Oahu » Oahu on a Budget: Top 10 Cheap Things to do on Oahu for $10 or Under!

 For the uninitiated, Dole is a company that grows tropical fruit, namely pineapples.
 A LOT of pineapples!

-You’ll pass it on your way up to the North Shore and it’s actually one of the biggest tourist attractions in Hawaii.
+You’ll pass it on your way up to the North Shore, and it’s actually one of the biggest tourist attractions in Hawaii.
 Also, it’s one of the top-rated family things to do in Oahu.

 The Dole Pineapple Plantation is a wonderful experience if for nothing else than to get some Dole Whip!
+Plus, it is another one of the things to do in Hawaii for free!

 Wahiawa, Oahu, Hawaii, USA. - January 09, 2020: Welcome building, entrance to Dole pineapple plantation, museum and shop.
 Yellow wall, red roof, green, red and yellow vegetation under light blue sky.